 1. Understand GDPR law:

 Before taking any action, it’s important to understand what GDPR requires and how it applies to your business.
+This foundational knowledge not only forms the bedrock of your GDPR journey but also sets the tone for effectively incorporating best practices into your business landscape.
 So take some time out of your day to really get acquainted with the legislation and take a deep-dive into all the nitty-gritty details.

 2. Document your data processing activities: